 Recognize that it is acceptable to not like everyone in your life.
 Don’t let familial pressure force you into bad relationships for the sake of the family.

-In truth: family should beyond blood.
-We typically only hold as family those we have deep emotional bonds to and we should extend that definition.
+In truth: family should go beyond blood.
+We typically only hold as a family those we have deep emotional bonds to and we should extend that definition.
 Kin should be those who you are willing to grow with in life.
 You will find many people in life outside your bloodline that you have deep chemistry with and can be part of your extended clan.

 The definition of family should be:

 Those fellow beings we grow with.